SpokenBanana/pawdoption/README.md

 changed.
 The only downside is that the API only allows 10k requests a day, anymore requests and you have to ask for special permission from PetFinder to go above that.
 I suspect you have to start paying at that point.

-So if this app ever gets to around 10k users I'm going to have to find a way to make some money off it.
-But that's a good problem to have at that point I guess!

-## What's this made with?

-Flutter!

-Google's new mobile app SDK allows you to build for both iOS and Android using one code base!
-I thought it was pretty cool so I decided to try it out with this app.
-So far it was a good experience!

-Dart is a cool language without much to not like about it.
-However, it is kind of "boring" in that there is nothing especially cool about it either.
-It has everything you'd expect a language to have, and the syntax is very similar to Java and Javascript.
-Overall it is just a really nice language to code in and I do hope to see it grow to something big.

-Flutter was really great to work with.
-Hot reload allowed me to really style the app very quickly and the design of the framework really makes it easy to build what you want.
-I definitely think I'll make some more apps with this.

-## That was a long answer

-I'm debating on writing a longer post about this app and developing it because Flutter is still new plus it was really fun making this app.
-So that was just a little practice doing that kind of writing.